NVIDIA/NeMo/docs/source/asr/examples/esperanto_asr/esperanto_asr.rst

 |                                  |   1024   |     5.81   |     8.56    |
 +----------------------------------+----------+------------+-------------+

-The results show that BPE size 128 provides the lowest WER values.
-This may be because we have a small amount of training data (~250 hours), which is insufficient to train models with larger BPE vocab sizes.
+BPE vocabulary with 128 size provides the lowest WER since  our  training dataset is l (~250 hours) is insufficient to small to train models with larger BPE vocabulary sizes.

 For finetuning from already trained ASR models, we use three different models: